 Why is metadata for images so important?

-Metadata is valuable because it allows assets to be easily found and retrieved.
-And in the context of a large collection of photos and images, the metadata is truly as important as the image itself — because if it can’t be found, it can’t be used!
+Metadata matters because it allows assets to be easily found and retrieved.
+And in the context of a large collection of photos and images, metadata is truly as important as the image itself — because if it can’t be found, it can’t be used!

 How to manage image metadata